Terminology

 Key Pairs

-Key Pairs are the pairing of a private key and it's public key component.
-Key pairs typically belong to a certificate, but are also used in ACME workflows and Webauthn authentication.
+Key Pairs are the pairing of a private key and its public key component.
+Key pairs typically belong to a certificate, but are also used in ACME workflows and WebAuthn authentication.

 Anchor key pairs always contains the public key component, but Anchor may not have access to the private key data, depending how the key pair was created.
 For example, key pairs for ACME provisioned certificates do not send the private key material to Anchor.